AlignMixup: Improving Representations By Interpolating Aligned Features: Experiments

 WSOL aims to localize an object of interest using only class labels \emph{without bounding boxes} at training.
 WSOL works by extracting visually discriminative cues to guide the classifier to focus on salient regions in the image.

-We train AlignMix using the same procedure as for image classification.
-At inference, following~\cite{yun2019cutmix}, we compute a saliency map using CAM~\cite{zhou2016learning}, binarize it using a threshold of $0.15$ and take the bounding box of the mask.
-We use VGG-GAP~\cite{simonyan2014very} and Resnet-50~\cite{he2016deep} as pretrained on Imagenet~\cite{russakovsky2015imagenet} and we fine-tune them on CUB200-2011~\cite{wah2011caltech}.
-Using top-1 localization accuracy with IoU threshold of $0.5$, we compare AlignMix with baseline CAM (without mixup), Input mixup~\cite{zhang2018mixup}, CutOut~\cite{devries2017improved} and CutMix~\cite{yun2019cutmix}.
+We train AlignMixup using the same procedure as for image classification.
+At inference, following~\citep{yun2019cutmix}, we compute a saliency map using CAM~\citep{zhou2016learning}, binarize it using a threshold of $0.15$ and take the bounding box of the mask.
+We use VGG-GAP~\citep{simonyan2014very} and Resnet-50~\citep{he2016deep} as pretrained on Imagenet~\citep{russakovsky2015imagenet} and we fine-tune them on CUB200-2011~\citep{wah2011caltech}.
+We follow the evaluation protocol by \cite{choe2020evaluating} and use top-1 localization accuracy with IoU threshold of $0.5$ and Maximal Box Accuracy (MaxBoxAcc-v2) to compare AlignMixup with baseline CAM (without mixup), Input mixup~\citep{zhang2018mixup}, CutOut~\citep{devries2017improved} and CutMix~\citep{yun2019cutmix}.